dali-benothmen/dotenvlock/readme.md

 ### Runtime Options

-EnvGuard's behavior can be customized at runtime to fit your application's needs:
+DotEnvLock's behavior can be customized at runtime to fit your application's needs:

 ```typescript
 // Throw errors immediately on validation failure